forksup/CSE-571-Pacman-Reinforcement-Learning/README.md

 # CSE-571-Pacman-Reinforcement-Learning
-In this project, I implemented reniforcement learning techniques including MDP's for controlling Pacman.
+In this project, I implemented reniforcement learning techniques including Markov Decision process for controlling Pacman.
+These techniques allowed me to mathmatically model decision making processes.
 This is done using Python 2.7.

 A full description of this project can be found in [PJ4-Desp.pdf](https://github.com/forksup/CSE-571-Pacman-Reinforcement-Learning/blob/main/PJ4-Desp.pdf)